pytorch/torchrec/docs/source/concepts.rst

  TorchRec Concepts
 ###################

-In it's end to end training loop, TorchRec comprises of the following main components,
+In the end to end training loop, TorchRec comprises of the following main components,

 -  **Planner:** Take in configuration of embedding tables, environment